Sig Engineering - Part 1 - Solana's Gossip Protocol

 When shard_bits == mask_bits, we look at the shard corresponding to the first shard_bits of mask and return its values.

-For example, if shard_bits = 3, mask_bits = 3 and our mask is 001, we can find all the CrdsTable values whose first 3 bits of their hash value is equal to 001 by looking up shards[1].
+For example, if shard_bits = 3, mask_bits = 3 and our mask is 001, we can find all the GossipTable values whose first 3 bits of their hash value is equal to 001 by looking up shards[1].

-def find_matches(self: *CrdsShards, mask: u64, mask_bits: u64) Vec<usize>:
+def findMatches(self: *GossipTableShards, mask: u64, mask_bits: u64) Vec<usize>:

 if (self.shard_bits == mask_bits) {